M-erb/merb.dev/src/content/blog/nginx.md

 I will be writing more about nginx and how I use it to host static sites and even nodejs apps on a VPS server.

 Speaking of VPS there are a few really good ones out there for not too expensive.
-The one I went with is [DigitalOcean](https://m.do.co/c/5274752299b2) and their service has been fantasic with no surprising fees or failures.
+The one I went with is [DigitalOcean](https://m.do.co/c/5274752299b2) and their service has been fantastic with no surprising fees or failures.
 I can spin up a server for as little as $5 per month.
 I have been using them for several years now with no issues.
-From spining up various databases to static sites, nodejs, python, chat apps, email servers and more!
-They have a deal that if you sigin up through a referral link you get a $200 credit over the course of 60 days.
+From spinning up various databases to static sites, nodejs, python, chat apps, email servers and more!
+They have a deal that if you sign up through a referral link you get a $200 credit over the course of 60 days.
 I do get a kickback of $25 if you spend $25 after the credit but that is not why I am doing this.
 I used someone else's link to get started on DigitalOcean myself and that $200 credit was amazing!
-I have learned so much from expirementing with my own machine I can break and then easily restart on a new one.
+I have learned so much from experimenting with my own machine I can break and then easily restart on a new one.
 [My referral link](https://m.do.co/c/5274752299b2).

 Happy deving!